Saturday, 17 February 2024

 Its not so much for the cash winnings although it is nice to have, instead it is part of her training process or a check point if you will, to gauge where about she has progressed in the field of competition.
 Whenever there is a good challenge (win or lose), I would record it on video and analyse it.
 Her shortcomings will be highlighted and brought to the attention of her coaches to address specific areas in her game that needed correction and improvements.

 Secondly, the private tournaments were intended as a precursor, preparation and readiness before a major tournament.
-It is akin to a trial exam as it were, a rehearsal and familiarization of the actual major tournament.
-This run-in was intended to aid her movement coordination, give confidence and hopefully assist to overcome her anxieties, fears and doubts as the major tournament draws near.
+It is akin to a trial exam as it were, a rehearsal and familiarization of the actual tournament.
+This run-in was intended to get her used to competition mode.
+Its a mental thingy to build her confidence and hopefully assist to overcome her anxieties, fears and doubts as the tournament days draws near.

 Therefore, the result of these private tournaments may be secondary.
 Instead, the focus is to build up her form and peak her at the right time, or at least an attempt to this effect.
 Therefore, at times she has to learn to accept her losses first so as this could induce her to reset herself in the next coming tournament psychologically and make a comeback.
 What we certainly do not want is to peak too early and her form goes downhill from here.